 A public or private blockchain cannot solve every problem out there.
 For organizations and companies that want to take advantage of the blockchain technology but don’t want to expose their critical business data and process to the whole world!

 We went through private, public, and eventually hybrid blockchain to understand it.
-If you are still confused with these different variants of blockchain and want to learn more about them, then check out our free blockchain course.
+If you are still confused with these different variants of blockchain and want to learn more about them, then check out our blockchain courses.